Azure-Samples/azureai-samples/quickstart.md

 1. Create an Azure Subscription for [free](https://azure.microsoft.com/free/ai-services/), if you don't have one already.

-2. Make sure all developers have the role: **Azure AI Develeper** assigned at the hub level.
+2. Make sure all developers have the role: **Azure AI Developer** assigned at the hub level.
 [Learn more](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/rbac-ai-studio)

 3. Check the [RBAC roles](./rbac.md).